jisehua/Degenerate-Detection/README.md

   roslaunch degeneracy_detection start.launch
   ```
 ## Notic
-The voxel segmentation method mentioned in the paper has not yet been fully organized; therefore, part of the code is being open-sourced first.
+The voxel segmentation method mentioned in the paper has not yet been fully organized.
+Therefore, part of the code is being open-sourced first.